Islet cell transplantation: Limitations

 While significant progress has been made in the islet transplantation field, many obstacles remain that currently preclude its widespread application.
 Two of the most important limitations are the currently inadequate means for preventing islet rejection, and the limited supply of islets for transplantation.
 Current immunosuppressive regimens are capable of preventing islet failure for months to years, but the agents used in these treatments are expensive and may increase the risk for specific malignancies and opportunistic infections.
 In addition, and somewhat ironically, the most commonly used agents (like calcineurin inhibitors and rapamycin) are also known to impair normal islet function and/or insulin action.
 Further, like all medications, the agents have other associated toxicities, with side effects such as oral ulcers, peripheral edema, anemia, weight loss, hypertension, hyperlipidemia, diarrhea and fatigue.
 Perhaps of greatest concern to the person and physician is the harmful effect of certain widely employed immunosuppressive agents on renal function.
 For the person with diabetes, renal function is a crucial factor in determining long-term outcome, and calcineurin inhibitors (tacrolimus and ciclosporin) are significantly nephrotoxic.
 Thus, while some people with a pancreas transplant tolerate the immunosuppressive agents well, and for such people diabetic nephropathy can gradually improve, in other people the net effect (decreased risk due to the improved blood glucose control, increased risk from the immunosuppressive agents) may worsen kidney function.
 Indeed, Ojo et al. have published an analysis indicating that among people receiving other-than-kidney allografts, 7%–21% end up with kidney failure as a result of the transplant and/or subsequent immunosuppression.
+Hypoxia is another key challenge in islet transplantation, particularly in the use of stem cell-derived islet, which can cause β-cell dysfunction.

 Another limitation to the islet transplantation process is the inflammatory response of the liver.
 Dr. Melena Bellin is an associate professor of pediatric endocrinology and surgery and director of research for the islet autotransplant program at the University of Minnesota Medical Center and Masonic Children's Hospital.
 Her research centers on making islet transplants safer and more effective for type one diabetics.
 The process of infusing islet cells into the liver can trigger an inflammatory response in the body.
 This reaction leads to a large amount of the newly transplanted islets being destroyed.
 Losing islet cells decreases the probability of successful insulin production and increases the likelihood of type one diabetes developing again in the patient.
 Dr. Bellin is currently testing two anti-inflammatory drugs that are already on the market to see if they may be useful in preventing inflammation that destroys islet cells.